Sergi0let/My-Finance-App/README.md

 ##### Description

-Simply finance notebook, can input costs with date and title costs.
+Simply finance notebook app on React, used function components with different hooks⚓ (useState, useEffect, useReducer).
+Application can input costs with date and title costs.
 There is also a spending filter.
 You can follow you costs by month.

 I create👩🏿‍💻 this app for practice and fun🌈.